mhgbrown/cached_resource/README.md

 Enable collection synchronization.
 This will cause a call to `MyActiveResource.all` to also create cache entries for each of its members.
 So, for example, a later call to `MyActiveResource.find(1)` will be read from the cache instead of requested from the remote service.

 	MyActiveResource.cached_resource.collection_synchronize = true

+Change the arguments that identify the principal collection request.
+If for some reason you are concerned with a collection that is retrieved at a non-standard URL, you may specify the Ruby arguments that produce that URL.
+When `collection_synchronize` is `true`, the collection returned from a request that matches these arguments will be cached and later updated when one of its members is retrieved.

+	MyActiveResource.cached_resource.collection_arguments = [:all, :params => {:name => "Bob"}]

 Set a different logger.